Scotts Valley and Santa Cruz, CA

 Why are space maintainers necessary?

 Losing a baby tooth too early can negatively affect the development of permanent teeth, the jaw, and surrounding muscles.
-If proper spacing is not maintained, the permanent teeth may erupt crooked, resulting in a misaligned bite or other dental issues.
+If the proper spacing is not maintained, your child’s other baby teeth could shift into the open space.
+This can lead to the permanent teeth erupting at a crooked angle, with the possible consequences including in a misaligned bite or even jaw problems, while also making it more difficult to maintain good dental hygiene because it is harder to properly clean crooked teeth.

 Care tips for space maintainers

 Has your child lost a baby tooth ahead of schedule?
-If so, call Ebrahimian Integrative Dentistry at (831) 438-4411 to schedule a consultation.
+Let us keep your child on course for a lifetime of good oral health by protecting their premature and permanent teeth by providing a custom-made space maintainer.
+If so, call Ebrahimian Integrative Dentistry at (831) 824-5111 to schedule a consultation.

 Ebrahimian Integrative Dentistry serves patients located in the California communities of Los Gatos, Santa Cruz, and Scotts Valley.